 So for the team that lifted the cups with the straws we took the straws away, for a team that had struggles communicating we made everyone silent except for the child who was the quietest, for a team who was super, super fast, we had them put their left hands into their back pockets.

 Do you have an especially gifted kiddo?
 Blind them with crepe paper!
-No eyebrows were harmed in this activity and this kiddo left to tell his mom that he LOVED STEM class!
+This kiddo left to tell his mom that he LOVED STEM class!